Exercise and nutrition

 - Improve your mental health

 There are lots of ways to exercise with a spinal injury.
 Moving a manual wheelchair will get your heart rate pumping.
 You could also try yoga, tai chi, table tennis, bowls and swimming.
-If you prefer to exercise in the privacy of your own home, there are online exercise videos for wheelchair users.
+If you prefer to exercise in the privacy of your own home, there is plenty of online content to access – a good start is to visit the WheelPower website.

 Click on the ‘get support now’ button to speak to one of our support coordinators about advice on exercising.